johngonz0/johngonz0/README.md

 - 👋 Hi, I’m John
-- I work as a junior software developer for SecurEd Inc.
+- I work as a junior software developer for SecurEd Inc. an NSA-sponsored, non-profit EdTech startup.
 - I develop RESTFul APIs using TypeScript, build and test HTTP routes from end-to-end with jest, and do front-end development as well
 - I am a sophomore at Towson University persuing a bachelor's degree in Computer Science
+- I have a strong background in sales, and work well with people
 - You can reach me at johnpgonsalves89@gmail.com
 - ⚡ Fun fact: I enjoy sports, and play hockey as well as lacrosse